A Generation: Production

-The first film of Wajda’s “famous war trilogy”, A Generation, was his debut directorial effort at age twenty-seven.
+The first film of Wajda's “famous war trilogy”, A Generation, was his debut directorial effort at age twenty-seven.
 Under the influence of the Italian neorealists, Wajda and his production team routinely shot outdoor sequences in less than optimal light and weather conditions, violating earlier Polish production precepts.
 Wajda recalled:

 Because at the time it wasn't possible to adapt machine guns to shoot blanks, all shots of automatic weapons were done with live ammunition shot into sandbags off-screen.

 A Polish film production executive reviewing the completed film was troubled by some of the brutal depictions of violence, and additionally, that the hero is portrayed as a disaffected proletariat.
 Despite these objections, A Generation was approved for release.
 It opened in Warsaw on January 25, 1955.

 Critical Assessment

 Though Wajda would soon be recognized as a leading figure in the Polish Film School, the reaction to his debut picture was “generally cool.”
 The influence of neorealism was widely noted disapprovingly as a departure from Polish “orthodox cinematic treatments."

 Bohdan Czeszko’s autobiographical novel Pokolenie, on which the film is based, concerns his activity in the armed resistance associated with the communist Polish Workers' Party (PPR) against Nazi occupation forces during World War II.
-Wadja, a member of the PPR since 1948, had at the time of his application to the Łódź Film School in 1950 declared: “Beside talent and a sense of reality, a film director must have a Marxist attitude towards life and art.”
+Wajda, a member of the PPR since 1948, had at the time of his application to the Łódź Film School in 1950 declared: “Beside talent and a sense of reality, a film director must have a Marxist attitude towards life and art.”

-Historians Dorata Niemitz and Stefan Steinberg write:
+Historians Dorota Niemitz and Stefan Steinberg write:

 Biographer Boleslaw Michalek notes that “in one of the tenants” of the late Stalinist era A Generation depicts Polish nationalists “collaborating almost overtly” with the German occupiers.
 He adds: